 For purposes of this policy, a student may be considered to be a "missing person" if the person's absence is contrary to their usual pattern of behavior and unusual circumstances may have caused the absence.
 In an academic environment, most missing person reports result from a student changing their routine without informing classmates and/or friends of the change.
-Anyone who believes a student to be missing should report the concern to the Program Administrator who in turn will report the information to the Director of Guest Services.
+Anyone who believes a student to be missing should report the concern to the Program Administrator or Program Chair who in turn will report the information to the Safety Team.
 Every report made will be followed up with an immediate investigation once a student has been missing for 24 hours.

-At the beginning of each academic year, residential students will be asked-on a voluntary basis-to provide emergency contact information which will be used in the event the student is reported missing while enrolled at Pacifica.
-This emergency information will be kept by the Director of Guest Services and will remain in effect until it is changed or revoked by the student.
+At the beginning of each academic year, residential students will be asked-on a voluntary basis-to provide emergency contact information that will be used in the event the student is reported missing while enrolled at Pacifica.
+This emergency information will be kept by the Student Services department and will remain in effect until it is changed or revoked by the student.